Gabmax4/esp-webserver-battery-csv/README.md

 - **CHARGE** (charging in progress)
 - **FULL** (fully charged)

-From the schematic notations, the design matches a **single‑cell Li‑ion charger of the TP4056 class** (CC/CV) with a **DW01A‑class protection IC** and a **dual MOSFET pack** (e.g., FS8205A).
+From the schematic notations, the design matches a **single‑cell Li-ion charger of the TP4056 class** (CC/CV) with a **DW01A‑class protection IC** and a **dual MOSFET pack** (e.g., FS8205A).
 These parts are commonly paired; if your exact IC markings differ, replace the names here with the precise part numbers from your PCB.

 **Images**